sk1418/HowMuch/README.md

         - [Demo 5:](#demo-5)

 ## Introduction
-`HowMuch` is a Vim plugin to calculate visual selected mathematical formulars (vim or bc expressions).
+`HowMuch` is a Vim plugin to calculate visual selected mathematical formulas (vim or bc expressions).
 It will add the result(or replace the selected expressions) in the current edit text.
 For details check next section: Features

 ## Features

 - Supports all visual selection modes (char-/line-/block-wise)
 - Supports two output formats:
 	- append result with/out `=` after the expression
 	- replace the selected expressions with result
 - Supports sum total result in line-(`V`) and block-wise (`Ctrl-V`)selection
 - You can create custom mapping to invoke `HowMuch`